velvia/links/rust.md

 Rust-Java Integration / Rust FFI
 * [Calling Rust from Java](http://stackoverflow.com/questions/30258427/calling-rust-from-java) - especially see the hint for using jnr-ffi
 * [Exposing a Rust library to C](https://www.greyblake.com/blog/2017-08-10-exposing-rust-library-to-c/) - has some great tips on creating .so's and working with strings
-* [Running LLVM on GraalVM](https://www.graalvm.org/docs/reference-manual/languages/llvm/) - using JDK11/GraalVM to embed and run LLVM bitcode!!
+* [Running LLVM on GraalVM](https://www.graalvm.org/docs/reference-manual/languages/llvm/) - using GraalVM to embed and run LLVM bitcode!
+Too bad GraalVM is commercial/Oracle only

 [Speed without wizardry](http://fitzgeraldnick.com/2018/02/26/speed-without-wizardry.html) - how using Rust is safer and better than using hacks in Javascript